safe-global/safe-smart-account/docs/contribution/guidelines.md

 Note: Make sure to use a unique identifier else unexpected behaviour will occur

+### Error Codes

+As Solidity 0.7.5 does not support custom errors, to minimize the bytecodesize of the contracts and still provide meaningful insights [error codes](../architecture/error_codes.md) should be used.

+When creating a new error code ensure that it is in the correct section and if possible provide a way how to resolve the error in the docs.

 ### Code comments

 Use `/** */` for multiline comments and `//` for single-line comments.